-You need a high quality steamer, preferably a commercial steamer.
+It would help if you had a high-quality steamer, preferably a commercial steamer.
 They’re capable of achieving the required temperatures for destroying bed bugs.

 Cloth steamers and carpet cleaners won’t reach sufficient temperatures to kill bed bugs.
 Normally, a commercial steam cleaner is too expensive to be bought and used by a single household (up to $1200).

 But, you can hire from local pest exterminators.
-A steamer works by raising the temperature of the infested area to extreme levels (160°F-180°F).
+A steamer works by raising the infested area’s temperature to extreme levels (160°F-180°F).

 How to use a bed bug steamer.

 2. Follow the user manual included in the package to set your apparatus.
 Remember, this is an expensive gadget.
-If you don’t follow instructions carefully, you might end up destroying your expensive gadget, or ruining your floor or carpet.
-Wrong use might even result to steam burns.
+If you don’t follow instructions carefully, you might end up destroying your expensive gadget or ruining your floor or carpet.
+Wrong use might even result in steam burns.
 But no need to worry; most steamers are quite easy and safe to operate.

-4. Remember, the intention here is to kill all bed bugs, nymphs and eggs.
+4. Remember, the intention here is to kill all bed bugs, nymphs, and eggs.
 Therefore, try to expose all the affected places to the steam.
 Do not soak the place with steam.
-You should also be keen not to cause electric short circuits.
+It would help if you also were keen not to cause electric short circuits.